jensborch/kontentsu/README.md

 # Kontentsu CMS

 Kontentsu is a different take on a content management system.
-Unlike many traditional content mangement systems, that renders content on the server, Kontentsu instead provides a modern REST API for accessing and managing content.
+Unlike many traditional content management systems, that renders content on the server, Kontentsu instead provides a modern REST API for accessing and managing content.

-Kontentsu is headless and decoupled and can can publich content to HTTP server like Apache.
+Kontentsu is headless and decoupled and can can publish content to HTTP server like Apache.

 ## Status